chicao/pyromatic/README.md

 ### [WSGI - Web Server Gateway Interface](https://www.python.org/dev/peps/pep-3333/)

+**(pronounced "whiz-gee" with a hard "g" or "whiskey")**

+WSGI is a descendant of CGI, or Common Gateway Interface.
+When the web was just taking baby steps, CGI proliferated because it worked with many languages, and there were no other solutions.
+On the downside, it was slow and limited.
+Python apps could only use CGI, mod_python, Fast CGI or some other flavor of a web server.
+WSGI was developed to create a standard interface to route web apps and frameworks to web servers.

 * It's an interface specification
 * Designed to guide the construction application and client communication
 * Server and application sides are specified at PEP 3333
 * It can be stacked
 * The ones in the middle (middleware), must implement both sides of the specification (client and server)
 * A WSGI compliant server receives the request, pass it to the application and send it back the response returned by the application.
 It should do just that

+Check [this](https://blog.appdynamics.com/engineering/an-introduction-to-python-wsgi-servers-part-1/) awesome post on WSGI web apps and options.

 [WSGI tutorial](http://wsgi.tutorial.codepoint.net/)